dgkatz/MaterialDesign_NavBar/README.md

 ## Installation

-Simply copy and past these files into your project:
+Simply download the project file above and copy the following files into your project:
 - materialNavBar.h
 - materialNavBar.m
 - UIColor+BFPaperColors.h